 The CAPS mission is to develop and demonstrate techniques for the numerical analysis and prediction of high-impact local weather and environmental conditions, with emphasis on the assimilation of observations from Doppler radars and other advanced in-situ and remote sensing systems.
 To learn more, visit: http://www.caps.ou.edu

-OKAGE is an organization for geography educators in Oklahoma, and is affiliated with the National Geographic Society and its national network of state geographic alliances and national geography organizations.
+OKAGE is an organization for geography educators and professionals in Oklahoma, and is affiliated with the National Geographic Society and its national network of state geographic alliances and national geography organizations.
 To learn more, visit: http://okageweb.org

 The Oklahoma Mesonet consists of over 100 automated observing stations that continuously monitor numerous important weather and soil variables.
 The Oklahoma Mesonet Program is administered jointly by the University of Oklahoma and Oklahoma State University.
 To learn more, visit: http://www.mesonet.org